pigfox/ledger-system/README.md

 # Cheat script to run all API calls in sequence
 Terminal 4
 ./run-sequence.sh
+#Run the /reconciliation endpoint

+# Add bad transaction to view reconcilliation logic
+./baddata.sh
+#Run the /reconciliation endpoint again
 ```

 See api.md for more details on the API.

-The following address have been tested:
+The following addresses have been tested:
 https://etherscan.io/address/0xdadb0d80178819f2319190d340ce9a924f783711
 https://etherscan.io/address/0x0013d9bb14d37654cdacb0a00209c6994511afa1